Generative Multi-hop Retrieval

-\subsection{Manual Analysis on HotpotQA}
+\subsubsection{Manual Analysis on HotpotQA}

-We conduct manual analysis on HotpotQA by comparing the top-2 prediction result of the \ours and MDR, a bi-encoder retriever.
-From the two question categories in HotpotQA (bridge and comparison questions), we manually inspect 30 sampled examples where one model is fit while the other model is wrong in Appendix \ref{app:hotpotqa}.
+We conduct manual analysis on HotpotQA by comparing the top-2 prediction result of the \ours and MDR, a bi-encoder retrieval model.
+From the two question categories in HotpotQA (bridge and comparison questions), we manually inspect 30 sampled examples where one model fits and the other is wrong.
 MDR mostly got wrong by missing the second hop item though it got the first hop correct and \ours was wrong for cases where the first-hop item is not written explicitly in the query but by sharing a specific part of a sentence.
 When the item is written explicitly in the query, \ours tend to get it correct, which shares with the result that \ours shows a higher score on comparison questions than MDR.
 We suggest this result is because \ours can directly cross-encode between the input and the output without any information loss.

-To be specific, we divide the error case into four:\\ (1) When the first-hop retrieval item is not written explicitly in the query but by sharing a specific part of a sentence. \\ (2) Though it is written explicitly in the query, it retrieves the wrong document by giving attention to an irrelevant part of the query. \\ (3) Detail of the title is wrong (i.e., when the gold document has title \textit{Do you Love Me (Not That I Can Dance)}, the model retrieves a document with the title \textit{Do you Love Me (2NE1 song)} instead; when \textit{do you love me} is in a query, the model misses to correctly understand the details.)\\ (4) The retriever got the first hop correct but failed to retrieve the second hop item correctly. \\ When comparing the number of models matched in the bridge question with each error case, among the four cases, MDR is often wrong in the second (1.3 times) and fourth cases (2.2 times), and the \ours is most often wrong in the first case (6 times) along with the third case (2.8 times)\footnote{the value in parentheses shows the ratio of the error rate compared to the other model}.
+To be specific, we divide the error case into four:\\ (1) When the first-hop retrieval item is not written explicitly in the query but by sharing a specific part of a sentence. \\ (2) Though it is written explicitly in the query, it retrieves the wrong document by giving attention to an irrelevant part of the query. \\ (3) Detail of the title is wrong (i.e., when the gold document has the title \textit{Do you Love Me (Not That I Can Dance)}, the model retrieves a document with the title \textit{Do you Love Me (2NE1 song)} instead; when \textit{do you love me} is in a query, the model misses to understand the details correctly.)\\ (4) The retriever got the first hop correct but failed to retrieve the second hop item correctly. \\ When comparing the number of models matched in the bridge question with each error case, among the four cases, MDR is often wrong in the second (1.3 times) and fourth cases (2.2 times), and the \ours is most often wrong in the first case (6 times) along with the third case (2.8 times)\footnote{the value in parentheses shows the ratio of the error rate compared to the other model}.